bo4e/BO4E-python/docs/index.rst

 BO4E
 =============

-This is the official documentation of **BO4E** datamodel.
+This is the official documentation of **BO4E** data model.
-Cause of the fact that the datamodel is written in Python, it is also the Python documentation.
+Cause of the fact that the data model is written in Python, it is also the Python documentation.

 Contents